 Ahh… now on to San Marcos La Laguna!

-San Marcos is, in addition to San Pedro, one of the better-known towns around Lake Atitlán.
-It’s super popular among the meditation + yogi crowd and it’s hard to ignore the New Age vibe when you stroll through its streets.
-Many would say that it’s become so “gringo-fied” that it’s somewhat drowned out the culture of the indigenous Tz’utujil Maya community.
+San Marcos is, along with San Pedro, one of the better-known towns around Lake Atitlán.
+It’s super popular among the meditation and yogi crowd, and it’s hard to ignore the New Age vibe when you stroll through its streets.
+Many would say that foreign influence has drowned out some of the indigenous Tz’utujil Maya culture.

 However, I still believe there are ways to immerse yourself in local initiatives.
-One place that we enjoyed, in particular, was the Guatemalan restaurant called Comedor Konojel.
+One place that we enjoyed, in particular, was the Guatemalan restaurant, Comedor Konojel.

-Not only do they serve up hearty portions of typical Guatemalan and Mayan food, but they also dish out big portions of the proceeds to the community’s food program!
+Not only do they serve hearty portions of typical Guatemalan and Mayan food, but they also dish out a large portion of the proceeds to the community’s food program!

-The attraction to San Marcos La Laguna’s laid-back vibe can be found by simply strolling around or finding somewhere to meditate.
-You’ll find an array of boho cafes, gelato shops, hidden hotels, health & wellbeing centers, and colorful Maya textiles spread out on the floor as you walk up from the main boat dock.
+San Marcos La Laguna’s laid-back vibe can be found by simply strolling around or finding somewhere to meditate.
+As you walk up from the main boat dock, you’ll find an array of boho cafes, gelato shops, hidden hotels, health and wellbeing centers, and colorful Maya textiles spread out on the floor.

-Swimming in San Marcos is popular too, thanks to the nearby nature reserve called Cerro Tzankujil which features several places to swim and a near 12 meter-high jumping dock.
+Swimming in San Marcos is popular, too, thanks to the nearby nature reserve Cerro Tzankujil, which features several places to swim and a nearly 12-meter-high jumping dock.

 6. Santa Cruz La Laguna

-The town on the hill… Santa Cruz La Laguna is one of the lesser-known destinations around Lake Atitlán.
-But nonetheless, this little place deserves a visit!
+The town on the hill, Santa Cruz La Laguna, is one of the lesser-known destinations around Lake Atitlán.
+Nonetheless, this little place deserves a visit!

-The town itself is perched way up from the lake, so you’ll need to take a tuk-tuk into the town itself if you wish to explore around.
+The town itself is perched high above the lake, so you’ll need to take a tuk-tuk into the town itself if you wish to explore.
 However, if you want to stay by the lakeshore, there are plenty of things to keep you busy.

-You can also rent SUP boards and kayaks just down the shore or go on an incredible 2-hour hike around Lake Atitlán that connects Santa Cruz all the way to Tzununa and even San Marcos!
+You can also rent SUP boards and kayaks just down the shore or go on an incredible 2-hour hike around Lake Atitlán, which connects Santa Cruz, Tzununa, and San Marcos!

 Casa Prana ($$$) – Rest like a goddess in this ultra-luxe hotel and soak in the amazing views of Lago de Atitlán from the pool!